sam-ludlow/mame-ao/README.md

 - `.dbs` - Software database SQL query

 ## Saved State and previous MAME versions
-Saved state often does not work between MAME versions.
-If you have started something with saved state you should continue to run the same MAME version.
+Saved state somtimes does not work between MAME versions.
+If you have started something with saved state you may as well use the same MAME version.

-MAME-AO leaves previous MAME versions isolated in their own directory.
-You can easily list all saved stated across all previous and current MAME versions with the command `.list`.
+MAME-AO leaves MAME versions isolated in their own directory.
+You can list all saved state from previous and current MAME versions in the UI or with the command `.list`.

 You can start a particular version of MAME with the command `.VVVV` where V is the version e.g. `.0252` or pass arguments e.g. `.0252 mrdo -window`.

-NOTE: MAME-AO only allows placing of assets in current MAME version.
+MAME-AO only allows placing of assets in current MAME version.
 Any machine you ran before in previous MAME versions will already have all assets in place.

-You can list saved state in the UI.
-The link will start the chosen MAME version without any machine, select machine & software in the MAME UI, use the available filter (top left).
+When starting previous MAME versions use the available filter in the MAME UI.

 Sometimes a regression in MAME will break a machine in the current version, so if a machine doesn't work after updating MAME you can run a previous version.

 ## Import
-MAME-AO is all about downloading files on the fly and not bothering the user with the details.
+MAME-AO is all about downloading not bothering the user with details.

-If you have already downloaded ROM & CHD files you can feed them to MAME-AO into its "hash store" with the import function.
+If you have downloaded files elsewhere you can feed them into MAME-AO with the import function.
 MAME-AO will still place them as normal.

-This makes sense for large files, or files that are not available on archive.org (in the sources used).
+This might make sense for large files, or for files not available on archive.org.
 You can download them on the side using whatever method you prefer.

 Use the following command to perform an import